WriteCodeJG/portfolio/testimonials.md

      </tr>
      <tr>
         <td>"Thank you for all the support and help with the latest revision of e-ESM... without your abilities, thoughtfulness, filling in my gaps, and vigilance to detail, this project would have failed." <br>&mdash; Fellow Writer, IBM</td>
-        <td>"Just wanted to praise your Project Managment skills.
+        <td>"Just wanted to praise your Project Management skills.
 I think you did a great job organizing and directing us through this final project." <br>&mdash; Classmate, Technical Communication, ACC</td>
      </tr>
      <tr>
         <td>"Just wanted to let you know that Gloria and Howard used your SDU comparison chart for legislative planning this week & it was just what they needed.
-Thank for coordinating all the information and putting it into a useful format." <br>&mdash; Office Manager, Office of the Attoney General, Child Support Division</td>
+Thank you for coordinating all the information and putting it into a useful format." <br>&mdash; Office Manager, Office of the Attorney General, Child Support Division</td>
         <td>"Jim is very responsive and his good communication with my team makes him very effective.
 Jim is very thorough in his documentation reviews.
-He has an eye for details and his skill level for creating documentary from scratch is remarkable." <br>&mdash; Project Manager, Semikron Interface Board</td>
+He has an eye for details and his skill level for creating documentation from scratch is remarkable." <br>&mdash; Project Manager, Semikron Interface Board</td>
      </tr>
      <tr>
        <td>"Jim was super to work with.
 He had a great attitude, worked well with the team, found answers when he didn't have them, and helped release the project on 1 CCA